|Course Number||Course Title||CL||LAB||CR|

 Specific Admission Requirements

-Successful complete of all courses in the Entry Level Software Development Certificate or permission of the Department Head of Information Technology.
+Successful completion of all courses in the Entry Level Software Development Certificate or permission of the Department Head of Information Technology.

 There is a growing demand for software developers in New Hampshire.
 In September 2015, the job search site Indeed.com listed over 478 software developers and similar jobs open in the state.
 National median salaries are $59,141 (salary.com, September 2015).
 Job growth in this field is projected at 22% in New Hampshire through 2022 (www.nhes.nh.gov/elmi/products/proj.htm).